gltdevlop/Stibus-GoogleAssistant/README.md

 ### Is there an already usable version ?
 No, there is no public URL to use it.
 You have to deploy it yoursef 😉

 ### Any issues ?
 Improvements ?
-Create an Issue or a Pull Request on the repo !
+Create an Issue or a Pull Request in the repo !